 Note that the Address[] argument passed to the send() and sendMessage() methods do not need to match the addresses provided in the message headers.
-Although these arguments usually will match, the end-user actually determines where the messages are actually sent.
+Although these arguments usually will match, the enduser determines where the messages are actually sent.
 This is useful for implementing the Bcc: header, and other similar functions.